 - The Third Subfamily is the largest one in this family and called Asteroideae, it has 13 tribes and 66 genera!
 But many are ornamental plants or garden escapes.

-Tribe 6: the Astereae with 11 genera: Solidago virgaurea or Goldenrod; Aster spp. are mostly introduced and ornamental varieties (garden escapes) but has 2 native species; Erigeron spp. or Fleabanes with 2 native species; Conyza spp. non native but now a common weed and Bellis perennis or Daisy.
+Tribe 6: the Astereae with 11 genera: Solidago virgaurea or Goldenrod (an article all about growing and caring for Goldenrods can be found here); Aster spp. are mostly introduced and ornamental varieties (garden escapes) but has 2 native species; Erigeron spp. or Fleabanes with 2 native species; Conyza spp. is a non native but now a common weed and Bellis perennis or Daisy.

 Tribe 7: Anthemideae with 14 genera: Tanacetum spp. or Tansies; Artemisia spp. or Mugworts; Achillea spp. or Yarrows; Chamaemelum nobile or Chamomile; Anthemis spp. or Chamomiles; Glebionis segetum or Corn Marigold (Arch.); Leucanthemum vulgare or Oxeye Daisy; Matricaria chamomilla or Scented Mayweed (Arch); Matricaria discoidea or Pineapple weed (Neophyte), Tripleurospermum spp. or Mayweeds.